ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Installation_Eng.md

 #### Starting the Altibase Package Installation

-To run the ALtibase Package Installer, users must download the Package Installer and then change the permissions of the file by using chmod.
+To run the ALtibase Package Installer, the user must download the Package Installer and then change the permissions of the file by using chmod.

 ```
 $ chmod +x altibase-client-7.1.0.0.0-LINUX-X86-64bit-release.run